zarf-dev/zarf/docs/5-zarf-tutorials/10-package-create-differential.md

 <iframe src="/docs/tutorials/differential_package_edit.html" width="100%" height="600px"></iframe>

-3. Use the `zarf package create` with the `--differential` flag.
-This will build the differential package omitting, the images and repositories that are already present in zarf package you specify after the `--differential` flag.
+4. Next, use the `zarf package create` command with the `--differential` flag to specify a reference package.
+This will build the differential package omitting the images, repositories, and OCI skeleton components that are already present in the specified Zarf package and are pinned to a specific version/shasum.

 <iframe src="/docs/tutorials/differential_package_create_differential.html" width="100%" height="600px"></iframe>